 01 of 05

-One advantage of commercial underglazes is that they can also be used both before and after bisqueing.
-You can begin with an underglaze design on greenware, bisque it, then add more color or detail with underglazes again before applying the glaze coat.
+Before applying your underglaze, read the directions on the product's label.
+Most commercially-produced underglazes can be used on both bone-dry greenware or bisqueware.
+Using underglazes gives you an advantage that lends fluidity in the design process.
+You can begin with an underglaze design on greenware, bisque it, and then add more color or detail with different underglazes before applying a transparent coat.

 02 of 05

 Underglaze Your Greenware

 Bone-dry greenware is a blank canvas for designs.
 Begin by placing your dried piece onto your potter's wheel with a sticky bat.
 Next, draw circular lines in pencil to mark the application site of the underglaze.
 Apply the glaze over your drawing, while activating the wheel, and be careful not to make a mistake, as the virgin clay will readily absorb the underglaze making it next to impossible to correct inconsistencies.